hetulbhatt/KeyFlow/README.md

     GTAV5 $C:\Games\Grand Theft Auto V\GTA5.exe
     ```

-These instructions will help you get started with KeyMapper and enable you to customize its functionalities according to your preferences.
+These instructions will help you get started with KeyFlow and enable you to customize its functionalities according to your preferences.

 Contributing